Author David T. Wolf

 About the author...

 I survived five foster homes to build a life for myself.
 Despite my emotionally corrosive early life, I managed to gain my creative footing.
 In high school, I edited an award-winning literary magazine.
 In college, I aced my creative writing courses.
-As an advertising copywriter, my TV, radio and print ads helped sell billions of dollars-worth of goods and services, winning numerous awards along the way.
+As an adult, I confess that I wrote ads for a living.
+Most of my TV spots were crap, but a handful were at least amusing.
+Like my gargling toilets using what we called breath mints (for Clorox.)
+Or my cat who had to hire a bloodhound to track down his Fresh Step litter box because the odor control worked too darn well.
+Or my Clio-nominated spot for SOS in which dirty pots and pans clanged out Morse-code cries for help.
 I married young, and we raised two daughters, and managed to stay married despite the ups and downs of my advertising career and my early struggles to write fiction.
 These days, I’m pretty happy with the books I’ve written in several different genres, and continue working on more.
-When I’m not writing, I’m reading, listening to classical music or jazz, walking my dog, reading, running around with my wife and friends, reading, taking in concerts, plays and musicals and…oh yes, reading.
-By the way, in the photo of my library at the top of this page, that large black object behind me is one of two Vandersteen speakers.
-My sound system is connected to my 3 CD players, each holding 400 CDs, plus I have a laptop dedicated to streaming audio.
+Stay tuned.

 I welcome comments and will be happy to answer your questions.
 You can reach me at dave@authordavidwolf.com